-NAME OF BENEFICIAL OWNER(1) NUMBER OF SHARES OF COMMON STOCK(2) NUMBER OF SHARES OF CLASS B STOCK(2) Richard M. Jaffee.
-Robert D. Jaffee.
-Daniel S. Jaffee.
-J. Steven Cole.
-Edgar D. Jannotta.
-Paul J. Miller.
-Haydn H. Murray.
-Allan H. Selig.
-Joseph C. Miller.
-Ronald B. Gordon.
-Arnold W. Donald.
-Norman B. Gershon.
-Michael L. Goldberg.
-(3) (3) 46,669(4) 7,240 60,000(6) 7,878(7) 2,816(8) 4,000 28,100(9) 8,000 23,286(10) 5,000(11) (3) (3) 70,943(5) Steven M. Levy 5,000(11) 5,202(12) (16 in group) 267,957(13)(14) 1,727,719(15)
+NAME OF BENEFICIAL OWNER(1) NUMBER OF SHARES OF COMMON STOCK(2) NUMBER OF SHARES OF CLASS B STOCK(2)

+Richard M. Jaffee (3) (3)

+Robert D. Jaffee (3) (3)

+Daniel S. Jaffee 46,669(4) 70,943(5)

+J. Steven Cole 7,240

+Edgar D. Jannotta 60,000(6)

+Paul J. Miller 7,878(7)

+Haydn H. Murray 2,816(8)

+Allan H. Selig 4,000

+Joseph C. Miller 28,100(9)

+Ronald B. Gordon 8,000

+Arnold W. Donald

+Norman B. Gershon 23,286(10)

+Michael L. Goldberg 5,000(11)

+Steven M. Levy 6,202(12)

+All Executive Officers and Directors as a ,

+group

+(16 in group) 268,957(13)(14) 1,727,719(15)

-- ----- - (1) Beneficial ownership is defined in applicable Securities and Exchange Commission rules as sole or shared power to vote or to direct the disposition of a security.
+- (1) Beneficial ownership is defined in applicable Securities and Exchange Commission rules as sole or shared power to vote or to direct the disposition of a security.
 All beneficial ownership is with sole voting power and sole investment power except as described in the Notes below. - (2) None of the nominees for election to the Board of Directors, other than Richard M. Jaffee, Robert D. Jaffee and Daniel S. Jaffee own any shares of Class B stock.
 The number of shares of Common Stock owned beneficially by each of the other nominees for election to the Board of Directors other than Daniel S. Jaffee and Edgar D. Jannotta, constitute less than 1% of the number of outstanding shares of Common Stock and represent shares having less than 1% of the aggregate voting power of the Common Stock and Class B Stock. - (3) For information regarding the shares owned by each of Richard M. Jaffee and Robert D. Jaffee, see the table under the heading "Principal Stockholders" and the Notes thereto. - (4) Includes 2 shares of Common Stock owned by Daniel S. Jaffee's spouse and 40,062 and 3,500 shares of Common Stock which Daniel S. Jaffee and his spouse, respectively, have the right to acquire within 60 days of September 30, 1997, pursuant to stock options.
 Daniel S. Jaffee has beneficial ownership of 1.04% of the outstanding shares of Common Stock. - (5) Includes 17,291 shares of Class B Stock held by Daniel S. Jaffee as trustee of the Richard M. Jaffee 1993 Annuity Trust and 17,291 shares of Class B Stock held by Daniel S. Jaffee as trustee of the Shirley Jaffee 1993 Annuity Trust.
 Daniel S. Jaffee has beneficial ownership of 3.90% of Class B Shares which represents 3.13% of the aggregate voting power of Common Stock and Class B Stock.
 Daniel S. Jaffee is Richard M. Jaffee's son. - (6) Mr. Jannotta is a senior director of William Blair & Company, L.L.C. which has served as the Company's investment banking advisor for a number of years.
 The shares of Common Stock shown above as owned by Mr. Jannotta represent 1.35% of the outstanding shares of Common stock, but represent less than 1.0% of the aggregate voting power of the Common Stock and Class B Stock.
 These shares do not include shares held by William Blair & Company, L.L.C. in its proprietary or managed accounts. - (7) Includes 2,088 shares of Common Stock owned by Mr. Paul Miller's spouse.
 Includes 1,774 shares of Common Stock held by children of Mr. Miller; Mr. Miller disclaims beneficial ownership of his children's shares of Common Stock.